Real GA stories

 Jan, an IZERVAY patient living with GA, and her mother, Carolyn

-Carolyn and Jan are not only mother and daughter, they’re also best friends.
-Jan was worried when she was diagnosed with GA.
-Since her doctor prescribed IZERVAY, she’s had more hope.
+Carolyn and Jan are not only mother and daughter, they're also best friends.
+Jan was worried when she was diagnosed with GA that everyday moments would slip from her view.
+Since her doctor prescribed IZERVAY, she's had more hope.
 Here, they share how they navigate the road ahead together.

-Gail, an IZERVAY patient living with GA, and her son, a retina specialist Dr. Nicolas Anderson
+Video_Gail, an IZERVAY patient living with GA, and her son, retina specialist Dr. Nicholas Anderson

 Gail is not only a GA patient, but also the mother of retina specialist Dr. Nicholas Anderson.
 Listen to her unique perspective on starting treatment with IZERVAY.
-She and her son discuss how their special relationship helped shape their decision, and how important it is for patients to work together with their provider to feel empowered about their treatment plan.
+She and her son discuss how their special relationship helped shape their decision, and how important it is for patients to partner with their provider to create a treatment plan that makes them feel empowered.

 I have more moments of joy ahead of me—gazing into the faces of my grandchildren.”